regan-sarwas/npmap.js/API.md

 Popups display when you click on a feature in an overlay.
 Each popup is made up of three markup sections, with each having one or more nested subsection:

 1. Header
-   1. Title
+   - Title
 2. Content
-   1. Media
+   - Media
-   2. Description
+   - Description
 3. Footer
-   1. Actions
+   - Actions

 If you do not specify a `popup` property on your layer object, NPMap.js will use a set of sensible defaults to configure the popup.
 If, however, you specify a `popup` property on your layer object, NPMap.js will only implement what you have specified.
-For example, if your `popup` property looks like this:
+For example, if your `popup` property looks like the following

     popup: {
       title: '{{Name}}'